St Michael's Church, Erfurt

-St Michael's Church (Michaeliskirche) in the historical centre of the city of Erfurt in Thuringia, Germany, is a Gothic church building.
+St Michael's Church (Michaeliskirche) in the historical centre of the city of Erfurt, the capital of Thuringia, Germany, is a Gothic Protestant church building.
 It belongs to the Evangelische Stadtmission Erfurt and is the university church of the University of Erfurt.

 History

 Around 1183, a church was built on the present site, donated by the patricians Walter Kerlinger and Dietrich Hotermann as well as Conrad Brun and Heinrich de Stalberg.
 At that time, the church was located on the Via Regia next to the Jewish quarter of Erfurt.
 The late-Romanesque lower storeys of the tower today are still from the first church.
 Then, between 1278 and 1290 – under the long-time pastor Heinrich Bauso – a choirless Gothic hall was built, the core of today's church.

 Since 1392, St Michael's Church had been the university church of the then founded University of Erfurt.
 The university's teaching buildings were directly opposite it, including later the Collegium Maius.
 In 1451, a northern side nave and galleries were added.
 Around 1500, the Trinity Chapel was completed, donated by the pastor, theology professor, multiple dean and rector of the university, Auxiliary Bishop Johannes Bonemilch von Lasphe.

 Martin Luther, who studied in Erfurt between 1501 and 1505, regularly attended masses in St Michael's Church.
 He preached here on 21 October 1522, after Erfurt's first Protestant sermon was preached in St Michael's Church in the previous year.
 Bonemilch had ordained Luther a priest in 1507 (probably on 3 April).
 Luther's friend Johannes Lang, the reformer of Erfurt, preached in St Michael's Church from 1530 and was buried here in 1548.

 In 1681, the pointed barrel was renewed.
 Between 1742 and 1750, further overhaul work took place.
 With the closure of the university in 1816, St Michael's Church became a parish church.
 In 1819 and 1820, a remodelling in the Gothic Revival style was carried out.